Nest Legacy

 Configuration

-To configure certain ts-rest options you can use the @TsRest
+options you can use the @TsRest

-decorator on your entire controller.
+decorator on your method.

 @Controller()